• Skip to primary navigation

 4 chicken wings coated in baking powder.

 1. Use kitchen towels to dry the skin of the chicken.
-You want it as dry as possible.
+Don't skimp on the paper towels as you want the chicken as dry as possible.

 2. Lightly coat the wings in baking powder- shake off any excess!